-Mr. Guthrie also has extensive experience in navigating federal and state trial courts.
-He’s handled millions of documents, witnesses and evidence from federal investigators, which helps him present his defendants in a favorable light.
+Mr. Guthrie also has extensive experience in navigating federal courts.
+He’s handled cases with millions of documents, hundreds of witnesses and massive evidence ,

-Dan Guthrie can deliver a compelling argument on your behalf during trial.
-As a Top 100 Trial Lawyer since 2013, he positions himself as a skilled and effective courtroom attorney.
+Dan Guthrie can deliver a compelling argument on your behalf during trial as a skilled and effective courtroom attorney.

 How Federal Charges Are Different From State Charges

 Most people are charged with white collar crimes by the federal government.
 At the federal level, defendants can find themselves up against highly experienced and well-prepared federal agents and prosecutors who can make a convincing case.